RedisLabs/redis-cluster-proxy/README.md

 Redis Cluster Proxy is a proxy for [Redis](https://redis.io/) Clusters.
 Redis has the ability to run in Cluster mode, where a set of Redis instances will take care of failover and partitioning.
 This special mode requires to use special clients understanding the Cluster protocol: by using this Proxy instead the Cluster is abstracted away, and you can talk with a set of instances composing a Redis Cluster like if they were a single instance.
-Redis Cluster Proxy is multi-threaded and it currently uses a multiplexing communication model because the project is currently an alpha, so Redis features that require specific connections per client are yet not supported.
+Redis Cluster Proxy is multi-threaded and it currently uses, by default, a multiplexing communication model so that every thread has its own connection to the cluster that is shared to all clients belonging to the thread itself.
-In the future, multiplexing will be automatically disabled for specific cases: connections will start multiplexed.
-Once a given client calls certain redis commands like MULTI, or blocking commands, the Proxy will create a set of private connections for such specific client.
+Anyway, in some special cases (ie. `MULTI` transactions or blocking commands), the multiplexing gets disabled and the client will have its own cluster connection.
 In this way clients just sending trivial commands like GETs and SETs will not require a private set of connections to the Redis Cluster.

+So, these are the main features of Redis Cluster Proxy:

+- Routing: every query is automatically routed to the correct node of the cluster
+- Multithreaded
+- Both multiplexing and private connection models supported
+- Query execution and reply order are guaranteed even in multiplexing contexts
+- Automatic cluster configuration update after `ASK|MOVED` errors: when those kinds of error replies occur, the proxy automatically updates its internal representation of the cluster by fetching an updated configuration of it and remapping of all the slots.
+All queries are re-executed after the update is completed, so that from the client's point-of-view everything flows as normal (the clients don't receive the ASK|MOVED error: they will directly receive the replies after the cluster configuration has been updated).
+- Cross-slot/Cross-node queries: many commands involving more keys belonging to different slots (or even different cluster nodes) are supported.
+Those commands will split the query into multiple queries that will be routed to different slots/nodes.
+Reply handling for those commands is specific.
+Some commands, such as `MGET`, will merge all the replies as if they were a single reply.
+Other commands such as `MSET` or `DEL` will sum the result of all the replies.
+Since those commands actually break the atomicity of the query, they'll be made optional (disabled by default).
+- Some commands with no specific node/slot such as `DBSIZE` are delivered to all the nodes and the replies will be map-reduced in order to give a sum of all the values replied.
+- Additional `PROXY` command that can be used to perform some proxy-specific actions.

 # Build